maxzz/red3-curves/README.md

         [x] Select / deselect all checkeboxes at once [ ] TODO: Why SVG does not smooth on path control points?
         [ ] TODO: Find how to set fill on embedded SVG.
+        [ ] BUG: In Chrome DevTools with dimentions responsive pointer events move points to negative coordinates.
+        [ ] TODO: When loading points, make sure the coordinates are inside SVG boundary.

 #### Links, references, credits